Healthy Benefits of Walnuts & How They Help in Weight Loss

 3. What are the side effects of eating walnuts?

 A. While the wonder nuts are blessed with the most amazing nutrients, there may be a few side-effects that you can watch out for!
 If consumed in excess, the dietary fibre in them may cause gastrointestinal issues, diarrhoea etc.

 As nuts are known to cause allergies, some people may face allergic reactions like anaphylaxis such as skin rashes, nausea, vomiting, or difficulty breathing due to these nuts.
 If you face any such kind of issue, it is advisory to consult a doctor.

 Moreover, eating walnuts in excess can also contribute to weight gain.
 To combat this, you can include walnuts in your recipes rather than just having the nuts by themselves.
 This will let you maintain a balance of walnuts in your diet,

 3. Are walnuts good for diabetics?

 A. Walnuts are found to be helpful in type 2 diabetes patients.
-The nuts can build a resistance for insulin hence it helps in maintaining a low blood sugar level.
-Also, their low glycaemic index is ideal for diabetes-friendly diets.
+The nuts can build a resistance for insulin hence it helps in maintaining a low blood sugar level, when you follow a diet suitable for diabetes and a healthy lifestyle.